bendalab/plottools/doc/colors.md

 ```
 c.color_palettes
 ```
-is a dictionary referencing all color palettes provoded by the module by their name.
+is a dictionary referencing all color palettes provided by the module by their name.

 The following sections display the colors and their names of all provided palettes.